fetchai/uAgents/integrations/website_validation/README.md

 ## Introduction

-**Website Validator** is an innovative integration that leverages Fetch AI agent technology to ensure your website is error-free and fully functional.
+**Website Validator** is an integration that leverages fetch.ai agent technology to ensure your website is error-free and fully functional.
 This system checks for typos and identifies broken or invalid links, providing a detailed report to help you maintain a high-quality website.

 ## Features